 Foot warts, or plantar warts, are much similar like corn but it contains blood in round patches.
 The blood supply gives it a look of a skin tuff or deformity.
 People who live much in warm climate often encounter this wart issue on their foot.

 Are Corn And Warts Easy To Remove?

 Corns are easy to remove as compared to warts.
-Since Warts have a blood supply and nerve system so they are much painful and harder to remove.
+Since Plantar Wart have a blood supply and nerve system so they are much painful and harder to remove.
 Prevention and reduction of corns can be done through the reduction of chafing in shoes; whereas, warts caused by HPV reoccur.
 Since HPV can’t be removed completely with wart treatment.

 - Wart is a skin condition that appears commonly on the feet’s soles and can also appear on the other parts of body like arms, fingers, legs, etc.

 - Warts are usually appears reddish in color but they are also sometime it also appears white and grey in color.

 - It is contagious foot problem so it get easily inflamed and infected too.

 - Corn originates because of the extreme pressure on skinny or bonny part of the foot.

 - Those who wear tight fitting sandals or high heeled shoes will experience such skin pressure which further causes inadequate blood circulation that leads to cause corns.

 - Corn doesn’t itch or bleed; they are actually thick and hardened dead skin.